VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

   * format_opts: (Table, optional).
 Configuration that will passed to the formatting function.
 It supports the following properties:

+    * async: (Boolean, optional).
+If true it will send an asynchronous format request to the LSP server.

     * timeout_ms: (Number, optional).
 Time in milliseconds to block for formatting requests.
 Defaults to `10000`.

     * formatting_options: (Table, optional).
 Can be used to set `FormattingOptions`, these options are sent to the language server.
 See [FormattingOptions Specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#formattingOptions).